Everton, Bedfordshire: Public services

 Everton is in the Potton Public Water Supply Zone (RW50).
 The water supplied by Anglian Water comes from groundwater boreholes and is chloraminated and classed as hard.

 The Eastern Power Area of UK Power Networks is the distribution network operator for electricity.
 Cadent Gas owns and operates the area's gas distribution network.

 The two nearest general hospitals are Bedford (Bedford Hospital NHS Trust) and Lister Hospital, Stevenage (East and North Hertfordshire NHS Trust).
 Ambulance services are provided by the East of England Ambulance Service NHS Trust.
 Bedfordshire Fire and Rescue Service and Bedfordshire Police cover the parish.

 There nearest public library is Potton.

 Public transport

-Centrebus (South) runs bus route no. 190 south to Gamlingay, Potton, Biggleswade and Hitchin (journey time 1 hour 18 minutes) and west to Sandy.
+Grant Palmer runs bus routes 189/190 south to Gamlingay and Biggleswade, and west to Sandy.
 The service is normally two hourly, daytime only, Monday to Saturday.
 The Ivel Sprinter buses run a weekly service to St Neots (Thursdays) and Cambridge (Wednesdays).

 The nearest railway station is Sandy.